connormurray7/go-chat-app/README.md

 # Go chat
-Learning Golang by building a chat app
+Learning Golang by building a chat app, starting off with [this tutorial](https://scotch.io/bar-talk/build-a-realtime-chat-server-with-go-and-websockets) then expanding on it after.